openssl/openssl/doc/designs/quic-design/server/quic-polling.md

 A. There is no need for this since the application knows what it did, though there is no particular harm in doing so.
 Current decision: do not report it.

-**Q. What if the send part was reset locally and then we then also received a `STOP_SENDING` frame for it?**
+**Q. What if the send part was reset locally and then we also received a `STOP_SENDING` frame for it?**

 A. If the local application reset a stream locally, it knows about this fact